 Migrant children are eligible for Part A services on the same basis as other children who are selected to receive services.
 Because PSUs that receive migratory children normally do so on a regular basis, PSUs should consider their needs when planning, or helping schools to plan, Part A services.
-Regardless of whether an PSU receives migrant funds, the district and school comprehensive needs assessment should include the needs of identified migrant students to ensure that the needs of this highly mobile population are addressed along with other at-risk students within school plans for the schools they attend.
-For more information, visit the Migrant Education Program website.
+Regardless of whether a PSU receives migrant funds, the district and school comprehensive needs assessment should include the needs of identified migrant students to ensure that the needs of this highly mobile population are addressed along with other at-risk students within school plans for the schools they attend.
+For more information, including the Migrant Pre-K Toolkit, visit the Migrant Education Program website.